skyaxe97/tp/docs/UserGuide.md

 - Adds and stores a note tagged with  TITLE.
 - If TITLE is not provided, LifEasier will prompt you for a notes title.
+- The word limit of title or description follows the maximum length of String allowed in Java.

 ###### Example: